Jellyfish cells 'diagnose' cancer, York scientists say

 The process is an extension of the work done by American chemist Dr Roger Y Tsien, who won a Nobel Prize in 2008 for taking luminous cells from the crystal jelly species of jellyfish and isolating the GFP.

-Prof Maitland said: "When we heard about Dr Tsien's work, we realised how that advance might be useful in the diagnosis of cancer.'Flare up'
+Prof Maitland said: "When we heard about Dr Tsien's work, we realised how that advance might be useful in the diagnosis of cancer.

 "X-rays, for example, struggle to penetrate well deeply into tissues and bone, so diagnosing dangerous microscopic bone cancer is difficult.